MaddyGuthridge/Universal-Controller-Script/docs/contributing/eventpattern.md

 ## `IEventPattern`
 The interface used to define an event pattern.
-If none of the following patterns match your needs, you can implement a custom pattern by implementing this.
+If none of the following patterns match your needs, you can make a custom pattern by implementing this.

+### Methods to Implement
+* `matchEvent(self, event: eventData) -> bool`: Given a MIDI event, return whether that event matches with the pattern.

 ## `BasicPattern`
 A basic event pattern that can recognise most events.